MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/speech-services-quotas-and-limits.md

 #### Have the required information ready

-- For the base model:
+- For the baseline model:
   - Speech resource ID
   - Region
 - For the custom model:
   - Region
   - Custom endpoint ID

-How to get information for the base model:
+How to get information for the baseline model:

 1. Go to the [Azure portal](https://portal.azure.com/).
 1. Select the Speech service resource for which you would like to increase the concurrency request limit.